limtzeyng/HERizon/README.md

 * The dashboard can send events to the Android Phone.
 * The Android Phone can be interacted with and will send responses to the dashboard.
 * They communicate via vibrations.
 * Different vibration patterns are mapped to different meaning.

+Directional haptics:
+* Install the app on 2 Android phones.
+* In each app, set one phone as **LEFT** and the other as **RIGHT** using the role buttons.
+* On the dashboard, press **Send LEFT vibration** to vibrate only the LEFT phone, or **Send RIGHT vibration** to vibrate only the RIGHT phone.
+* Existing event buttons (name called / task assigned / urgent) continue to work as shared events.

 ## Architecture Diagram
 <img width="7457" height="3612" alt="Diagram" src="https://github.com/user-attachments/assets/1b3d508f-8868-4306-b6bb-04d0d39e93b5" />